aixoss/aix-puppet/README.md

  This NIM push mode can use suma downloads performed by suma provider, as preliminary step, by using into 'lpp_source' parameter the lpp_source which was created by 'suma' provider.<br>
  Software maintenance operations include : install and updates.<br>
  You'll find samples of install and update into ./examples/init.pp.<br>
+ You can perform operation synchronously or asynchronously depending on 'sync' parameter.<br> You can perform preview only depending on 'preview' parameter.<br>
  ##### Parameters
    - <b>provider</b> : this parameter is not mandatory, if mentioned it needs to contain name of the provider implementing the 'patchmngt' custom type, therefore the value needs to be :